gamesbook/pyprototypr/docs/manual.rst

     Ellipse(x=5, y=14, x1=15, y1=23, radius=2.5, fill=tan, stroke=green)

-The second example is more "wordy" and takes you longer to write; but its obvious what the numbers refer to, and then its easy, when reading this script a month later, to see what is meant to happen.
+The second example is more "wordy" and takes you longer to type; but its obvious what the numbers refer to, and then its easy, when reading this script some months later, to see what is meant to happen.

 .. raw:: pdf